Somoy73/TableNet/readme.md

 The Saved Model Checkpoints and the DenseNet121 Pre-trained Weights can be found here:
 [TableNet Saved Weights](https://abofi-my.sharepoint.com/:f:/g/personal/somoy_barua_abo_fi/EgFgk_H3uV9Dmo_7eLvYZB4BCaUaKJ1PlFzxcV6OxVYrdA?e=KR9hxd)

 Unfortunately, due to how heavy the model is, the model has so far been trained only upto 300 epochs.
-However, wwe will upload more rigorouslyy trained checkpoints in the future, following a similarly trained model as the original paper.
+However, we will upload more rigorously trained checkpoints in the future, following a similarly trained model as the original paper.

-**Unlike the original paper who tested it against ICDAR2013, we tested the model against ICDAR2019 Table dataset.**
+**Unlike the implementation in the original paper which was  tested against ICDAR2013, we tested the model against ICDAR2019 Table dataset.**
 ICDAR2019 dataset contains 2030 table images with PASCAL VOC format annotations.
-We as the original paper, picked 34 images and annotated XMLs and then extracted the data and predicted using the trained model weights.
+We picked 34 images and annotated XMLs and then extracted the data and predicted using the trained model weights as was done in the original paper.
 More info can be found in the [Test Notebook](Model%20Implementation/model_testing_note.ipynb)

 <br/>